Skip to main content

 Always reply in threads

-When Windy sends you a message in Slack, you must reply in a thread to get an effective response.
+When Windy sends you a message in Slack, you must reply in a thread to get a response from WIndy.

 To reply in a thread: